kubeovn/docs/docs/guide/vpc.en.md

   selector:
     - "kubernetes.io/hostname: kube-ovn-worker"
     - "kubernetes.io/os: linux"
+  externalSubnets:
+    - ovn-vpc-external-network
 ```

 - `subnet`: A Subnet within the VPC, the VPC Gateway Pod will use `lanIp` to connect to the tenant network under that subnet.
 - `lanIp`: An unused IP within the `subnet` that the VPC Gateway Pod will eventually use for the Pod.
 - `selector`: Node selector for the VPC Gateway Pod.
 - `lanIp`: Needs to be the same as `nextHopIP`.
+- `externalSubnets`: External network used by the VPC gateway, if not configured, `ovn-vpc-external-network` is used by default, and only one external network is supported in the current version.

 Other configurable parameters: